brynwoko-ui/cmpn202-operating-systems/docs/week4.md

 ![UFW firewall status](images/week4-ufw.png)
 The server’s IP address was identified using the `ip addr` command to enable SSH access from the workstation.
+## Reflection

+This week highlighted the importance of securing remote administrative access before exposing services to a network.
+Implementing SSH hardening and firewall rules reinforced how small configuration changes can significantly reduce attack surface while maintaining usability.
+Troubleshooting connectivity issues also emphasised the need for careful validation when applying security controls, as misconfiguration can directly impact system availability.